npinochet/castle/GDD.md

 ## TODO

 * Think of a story progression/objectives.
+  * This can be left for later.
 * Add depth to combat mechanics.
+  * dash?
+Backoff?
+  * Hold attack to do a heavy attack.
-* Consider input/button weight to player controls. (what is this??)
+* Consider input/button weight to player controls. (what is this??) (really what is this? is this a masahiro thing?)
-* Re add hitbox to knight player.
+* Healing mechanic and limited use.
+* Bonfires/Gravestones.
+  * Every save point (gravestone) has an engraving which gives a little lore to the area.
+* Stairs.
+* First area themes.
+  * A dungeon reporposed as a cult area with followers who believe that beheading and cracking of the skull is the new death.
+Where you can't know if one gets to live still or really die.
+  * Lead by the final boss who's a greedy leader with.
+    * Named Lakim (greed in black speech), he was
+* Art.
+* Have an enemy which is made from diferent bodyparts stiched together, like frankenstein's monster.

 Level design tips that might be useful to keep in mind: